LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ### Taking actions on conversations

-After you view conversations in All Connections, you have the ability to take [several actions](/messaging-managers-all-connections.html#taking-actions-on-conversations-messaging-sending-back-to-queue-transferring-etc).
+After you view conversations in All Conversations, you have the ability to take [several actions](/messaging-managers-all-connections.html#taking-actions-on-conversations-messaging-sending-back-to-queue-transferring-etc).

 Once you view the details of a conversation, you have the option to:
 * **Join the conversation:** To join the conversation, click **+ Join conversation** at the bottom of the transcript.
 This will enable both you and the agent to converse with the consumer simultaneously.